 If You Go:

-Thanks to Rocky Mountaineer, Tourism Vancouver, Jenn Potter and Tours by Locals for arranging my Granville Island tour and inviting me to visit Vancouver, British Columbia.
+Thanks to Rocky Mountaineer, Destination Vancouver, Jenn Potter and Tours by Locals for arranging my Granville Island Things to do in BC Canada tour and inviting me to visit Vancouver, British Columbia.
 Article, video and photos courtesy of Nancy D. Brown.